 - God of War III Remastered: those who want to remember how brutal Kratos is, right before the new game comes out, can enjoy his gory adventures in God of War III Remastered with steady 60FPS, thanks to the boost mode.

 Even though these are all older titles, most of these games still have rather solid player bases and communities, so why not enjoy them even more with higher FPS?
-It's a very handy feature indeed, and we strongly recommend you enable it on your PS4 Pro.
+It's a very useful feature indeed, and we strongly recommend you enable it on your PS4 Pro.